-The Finger Lakes Distillery is located about one hour and fifteen minutes from the 1795 Acorn Inn.
+Just one of the many Finger Lakes Distilleries is Finger Lakes Distilling.
+Located about one hour and fifteen minutes from the 1795 Acorn Inn.
 It’s a beautiful drive around Seneca Lake with plenty to do after this tour.
-Hike Watkins Glen, enjoy lunch at Dano’s Heuriger, a fabulous Austrian restaurant, visit wineries, take a boat tour on Seneca Lake, and the list goes on.
+Hike Watkins Glen.
+Enjoy lunch at Dano’s Heuriger, a fabulous Austrian restaurant.
+Visit wineries and sample some of the areas best.
+Take a boat tour on Seneca Lake.
+Undoubtedly the list goes on.
 If you wanted to take the 11:00 am tour, we could arrange for an early continental breakfast.
 But, you should have no time enjoying our full breakfast at 9:00 and making it to the 2:00 pm tour.
 Don’t forget, you do need reservations.

 If you have an interest in spirits, this would be one of many great things to do while staying at the 1795 Acorn Inn and visiting New York’s Finger Lakes Region.
 Personally, I love their gin.